 However, since the advent of Facebook advertising, things have changed.
 No longer does Facebook allow all of your fans, likers and subscribers to see all of your posts for free – now you need to pay for Facebook advertising to make sure that your posts get the same reach that they previously did.
 It’s been a shrewd business move indeed, but one that only benefits a single business – Facebook.
 Everyone else has been hit.

-Well, the answer to that question will really centre around how much a Facebook ‘like’ is worth to you in monetary terms – and that might not be a particularly easy thing to figure out.
+Well, the answer to that question will really center around how much a Facebook ‘like’ is worth to you in monetary terms – and that might not be a particularly easy thing to figure out.

-A lot of social media marketing of course comes down to raising brand awareness.
+A lot of social media marketing, of course, comes down to raising brand awareness.
 Your Facebook ‘likes’ are a good indicator of your popularity online, but it’s click-throughs that you’re really after.
 So, does paying for Facebook ads really boost either of these?

 A Blogger for Bikinisandbriefcases.com recently put Facebook advertising to the test.
 As an experiment, her aim was to see how many ‘likes’ $100 could earn her over the course of a week for her husband’s band’s Facebook page, which was starting out at just 206 likes.